Flexibility of Attendance Policies

 As a part of the process, ODR staff will consult with course instructors to clarify issues related to essential academic requirements, available options for make-up work, and whether a requested accommodation would fundamentally alter the nature of a program, course, or activity.
 Based on those discussions, it is possible that a decision will be made that attendance modification would not be an appropriate accommodation for certain programs and/or courses because of their unique characteristics.
 Following the student’s discussion of courses with their Access Counselor for a given semester and consultation with all faculty, ODR will provide the student and faculty member with all attendance-related modification information for each course.

-Students: How to Initiate the Process for a Modification of Attendance Policy Accommodation
+Students: How to Initiate the Process for a Flexibility of Attendance Policy Accommodation

 It is very important that you initiate the process before or at the beginning of the semester.
 Do not wait until after you have already missed something.
 Until a plan is created, no accommodation is in place and the accommodation will not be retroactive to cover missed coursework.